-Note: \Sample size is relatively small.
+Note: Sample size is relatively small.
 Results should be interpreted with caution.

-This graph shows the average and median amounts given to organizations for youth and family services in 2010 by the marital status of the head of household, among U.S. donor households.
+This graph shows the average and median amounts given to organizations for youth and family services in 2012 by the marital status of the head of household, among U.S. donor households.

-- Donor households headed by a divorced individual gave over three times as much to organizations for youth and family services on average as donor households headed by a never married individual. - Donor households headed by a married individual gave only slightly more on average (\$38) to organizations for youth and family services than did those headed by a never married individual. - Among all U.S. donor households, the average gift to youth and family services was \$276 (median=\$100).
+- Though households headed by a never married individual gave at the second lowest rate, those that did give gave the highest amount on average (\$789). - Donor households headed by a divorced individual gave only slightly more on average (\$11) to organizations for youth and family services than did those headed by a widowed individual. - Donor households headed by a separated individual gave the lowest average amount to organizations for youth and family services (\$98). - Among all U.S. donor households, the average gift to youth and family services was \$274 (median=\$100).